 With wide eyes, note-filled worksheets, and an urge to move and explore, 5th graders from Killip Elementary School shout out their observations on a sunny, Tuesday morning at Upper Lake Mary.
 “We’re part of the Biosphere!” they proudly state.

-For the third year in a row, Ted Komada, STEM Coordinator at Killip Elementary School, organized a field trip revolving around the earth’s spheres: the atmosphere, geosphere, hydrosphere, and biosphere.
+For the third year in a row, Killip Elementary School held a field trip revolving around the earth’s spheres: the atmosphere, geosphere, hydrosphere, and biosphere.
 Over sixty 5th graders from the classes of Ms. Butterfield, Ms. Hernandez, and Ms. Blahut moved through four stations to apply what they’ve learned in the classroom to the ecosystem around them at Lake Mary.
 Local experts led each of the sphere discussions.

 Lee Born (above), NAU professor and KNAU's staff meteorologist, represented the atmosphere with a lively conversation of atmospheric conditions, natural disasters, and how floods and hurricanes create changes that impact other spheres.

 Felix Parham (left), a geologist from the City of Flagstaff, was the geosphere expert.
 Students thought critically about not just the ground we stand on, but all of the material that forms the foundation of our earth, how it’s shaped, and what we extract from it.